gabrielschuck/GS-YEM-Access/README.md

 *Author:  Gabriel Schuck
 ## Showcase

-Yamaha Music has been developing software in recent years to help with the incredible functionality of its musical instruments, especially keyboards.
+Yamaha Music has been developing software in recent years to help with the incredible functionality of its musical instruments, especially arranjer keyboards.
 Unfortunately, these programs are mostly not fully accessible for use by blind people.
 Users in equal conditions to enjoy the same resources face difficulties, as the interface has not been adapted to work perfectly with screen readers (programs that read the displayed information aloud).
 It was with this in mind that the idea was born for an accessibility script for Yamaha Expansion Manager, a free desktop application that allows users to install and manage expansion packs, as well as transfer to compatible digital keyboards.